JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/refinement.md

 ### Tasmania

 Just to show that we can even triangulate really complicated boundaries with many small angles, here's Tasmania.
-The file `tassy.txt` is available in the test folder.
+The file `tassy.txt` came from an image of Tasmania that was then traced using ImageJ.

 ```julia
 tassy = readdlm("./test/tassy.txt")